A term that is more often stumbled upon in everyday life is "SmartHome". But what is behind it? And do I really need that?

 sudo apt-get update && sudo apt-get upgrade

-So that FHEM runs properly you have to install various auxiliary packages.
-The installation can be done with the following commands.
+In order for FHEM to run properly, you need to install various auxiliary packages.
+You can carry out the installation with the following chained commands.

 sudo apt-get install libdevice-serialport-perl && sudo apt-get install libio-socket-ssl-perl && sudo apt-get install libwww-perl && sudo apt-get install libcgi-pm-perl && sudo apt-get install libjson -perl && sudo apt-get install sqlite3 && sudo apt-get install libtext-diff-perl && sudo apt-get install libdbi-perl && sudo apt-get install libdbd-sqlite3-perl